 A device with promise

-Matthew was 15 when Dr. Davidson first presented his family with the idea of an orthopedic surgical device called a multi-axial correcting (MAC) fixator.
+Matthew was 15 when Dr. Davidson first presented his family with the idea of an orthopaedic surgical device called a multi-axial correcting (MAC) fixator.
 The fixator would be attached to one leg at a time for six to eight months.
 At the end of treatment, both legs would be straighter, function better and Matthew’s right leg would be lengthened to match or very nearly match his left leg.

 “When Dr. Davidson first talked about the external fixator, I was scared,” Matthew recalls.
 “But then he brought the device out and showed it to me.
 I was still cautious, but I was really curious about how the fixator would help me, how it would be connected, and what my legs would be like if it worked the way it was supposed to."